 They add the interest to your loan balance, which isn’t due till the last mortgagor moves out of the estate or dies.

-That said, if you’re still adamant and ready to take out a reverse mortgage, varying interest rates may again play an essential role in your decision.
+That said, if you are still adamant and ready to take out a reverse mortgage, varying interest rates may again play an essential role in your decision.

 There are various HECM originations statistics published by the Department of Housing & Urban Development every month.

-While rates are continually shifting, over the past three years, and with the tax deduction extension, they have floated around 5.0% for the fixed rate HECMs and vary between 2.5% to 5% for the adjustable rate HECMs.
+While rates are continually shifting, over the past three years, and with the tax deduction extension, they have floated around 5.0% for the fixed rate HECM and vary between 2.5% to 5% for the adjustable rate HECM.

-Hopefully, this guide has offered you a more precise and better comprehension of reverse mortgage interest rates, and fees.
+Hopefully, this guide has offered you a more precise and better comprehension of reverse mortgage interest rates, and fees in Oct 2021.